-The Rev. William B. Roberts, D.M.A., is the Director of Chapel Music and Professor of Church Music Emeritus.
+The Rev. William B. Roberts, D.M.A., was the Director of Chapel Music and is Professor of Church Music Emeritus.
 He joined the faculty in 2006.
 His areas of expertise include voice, conducting, and composition.
 He teaches courses on liturgical music, musicianship, icons, music and contemplative life.
 Before coming to VTS, he was an Episcopal church musician for thirty-three years, serving congregations in Washington, D.C., Arizona, California, Kentucky, and Texas.
 He has taught on the music faculties of Indiana University Southeast, Southern Seminary, Mars Hills College, and Louisville Presbyterian Seminary.

 Dr. Roberts received a Bachelor of Arts degree from Houston Baptist University with double majors in Voice and Music Education.
 He received the degrees Master of Church Music and Doctor of Musical Arts from Southern Seminary (Louisville, Ky.) with an emphasis in Conducting and Voice.
 His doctoral dissertation is entitled Darius Milhaud, His Life and Choral Works with Biblical Texts: A Conductor’s Study

 He is a composer with works published by Augsburg-Fortress, G.I.A., Hope, Paraclete, St. James Music Press, and Selah.
 His hymns and other music for worship appear in several volumes including the hymnals of the Evangelical Lutheran Church and the Lutheran Church, Missouri Synod, and various collections of Church Publishing Inc. He has composed on commissions from a number of schools, churches, and individuals.
 Gothic Records has released a recording of Dr. Roberts' compositions, the first in a series, called "New American Choral Music," in this case featuring the Choir of St. John's Episcopal Church, Lafayette Square, Washington, D.C.